Summary

 Founded all the way back in 1862, NOV Inc. (NYSE:NOV) is a company that sells products and services to oil and gas (O&G) producers, also called the upstream O&G industry.
 As the world faces an energy crisis, exacerbated by the Russia - Ukraine war, it needs to rely on interim fossil fuel demand to ensure energy security and reliability amid the broader clean energy transitions.
-The problem is there has been underinvestment in the O&G producers over many years.
+The problem is there has been under-investment in the O&G producers over many years.
 Industry forecasts indicate that this overdue investment is necessary to meet global energy needs.

 NOV is starting to benefit from initial green shoots in O&G capex and is poised to continue being a beneficiary when more companies ramp up their capex plans.
 The fundamental case is strong from a long term perspective and the stock.
 However, the company and its stock may be facing some near-term weakness before the uptrend resumes, perhaps with the renewed vigor of US O&G capex expansions.
 Therefore, I am keeping it on the watchlist for now, eager to buy again when all the stars align.